Awesome

 Pre-commit

-This project uses pre-commit which helps formatting the source code in a streamlined way.
+This project uses pre-commit which helps to format the source code in a streamlined way.

 It is very recommended to use it.